 Allergies, Sensitization & Other Problems

-Cow's milk allergy, cow's milk allergy, and lactose intolerance are different conditions, which are sometimes mishandled because their symptoms can be similar, leading to confusion.
+Cow's milk allergy, cow's milk intolerance, and lactose intolerance are different conditions, which are sometimes confused because their symptoms can be similar.

 In the case of a proven (clinical) cow's milk allergy, an immediate reaction of the immune system occurs in response to the protein in the cow's milk.
 This usually occurs within two hours of food entering the stomach and leads to moderate to severe symptoms, which can include: